ejthompson01/FinalProject/README.md

 # Sweater Customization Dashboard

 Welcome to the repository for the sweater customization dashboard.
 This project creates a knitting pattern for a drop shoulder sweater with the user's inputted customizations.
 Prior knitting knowledge is needed to understand the pattern and dashboard details.
-This pattern will not teach you how to knit, but will instead give you instructions to follow.
+This pattern will not teach you how to knit but will instead give you instructions to follow.
 A more detailed understanding of the project is in a pdf called writeup.pdf is the writeup folder.

 ### Launching the Dashboard
 To launch the dashboard, clone the repository and ensure that the following libraries are installed in your environment: